NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     -t, --type=             Volume type to use when creating new volume (flexgroup/flexvol).
     -u, --uid=              Unix filesystem user id (uid) to apply when creating new volume (ex.
 '0' for root user).
     -x, --readonly          Read-only option for mounting volumes locally.
-    -j, --junction          Specify a custom junction path for the volumes to be mounted at.
+    -j, --junction         Specify a custom junction path for the volume to be exported at.

 ```

 ##### Example Usage